Tesla SWOT Analysis 2026: Strengths, Weaknesses & Cybercab Launch [Updated]

 2. Regulatory Approval Uncertainty for Unsupervised FSD

 The Austin robotaxi launch operates with safety drivers — unsupervised operation remains unapproved.
+Worse, NHTSA escalated its investigation into FSD on March 19, 2026, specifically probing potential safety defects in "reduced visibility conditions" including fog, glaring sun, and other low-visibility scenarios.
+If this investigation leads to a formal recall or mandatory software restrictions, it could delay unsupervised FSD approval by years.
 If approval delays extend 2-3 years, Tesla's valuation thesis collapses as competitors close the technology gap.

 3. EV Demand Slowdown in Key Markets